cheins48/Eng4_Sky_Pi/README.md

 ## Links
-most of the information about drones that we are learning comes from this really exellent two part youtube series on drone theory by riley morgan (linked here: https://www.youtube.com/watch?v=K05UwsiqZ_E&list=PLwQuIH2CxvuNwSc9hrZjqlJOshi5iXb3l)

-website for making a laser pointer. https://makersportal.com/blog/2019/5/27/diy-cat-laser-pointer-toy
+most of the information about drones that we are learning comes from this really exellent two part youtube series on drone theory by riley morgan (linked here: https://www.youtube.com/watch?v=K05UwsiqZ_E&list=PLwQuIH2CxvuNwSc9hrZjqlJOshi5iXb3l) video on making budget racing drone, also where we got our parts list.  https://www.youtube.com/watch?v=GFNGUDT_9_c website for making a laser pointer. https://makersportal.com/blog/2019/5/27/diy-cat-laser-pointer-toy

 Supplies need for project